Leveraging the Value of Earned Value Management in Capital Projects

 As a method to measure project performance, earned value management (EVM) specifically addresses construction progress in terms of how the spend and timeline work together, rather than treating them as siloed values.
 It answers “Where are we now and is it where we should be?” and “Where are we headed based on our present path?”

 But EVM’s value goes far beyond that.
-More than being a mere barometer of cost and schedule progress, earned value management — particularly when its data is captured, organized and processed through data analytics software — enables you to leverage insights into how to solve the challenges common among construction projects.
+More than being a mere barometer of cost and schedule progress, earned value management for capital construction— particularly when its data is captured, organized and processed through an integrated construction data analytics software — enables you to leverage insights into how to solve the challenges common among construction projects.

 So, you can know that everything is humming along within the operating ranges you set at the project’s start.
 Or conversely, you can spot and analyze gradually developing trends or sudden deviations in any of the data of your earned value management calculations.
 Knowing what these metrics are at any given moment — and what the specific values unique to each calculation mean — ensures you can identify when you need to keep an eye on a trending shift or take more urgent corrective action.

-• When you’re looking at schedule and cost variances (SV and CV), positive values mean a project is ahead of schedule or below budget, negative values mean behind schedule or over budget, and “0” means on schedule or on budget.
+• Schedule and Cost Variances (SV and CV): Positive values mean a project is ahead of schedule or below budget, negative values mean behind schedule or over budget, and “0” means on schedule or on budget.

-• When tracking schedule and cost performance (SPI, CPI), values greater than 1 are ahead of schedule or below budget, less than 1 is behind schedule or over budget, and “0” is on schedule or on budget.
+• Schedule and Cost Performance (SPICPI):Values greater than 1 are ahead of schedule or below budget, less than 1 is behind schedule or over budget, and “0” is on schedule or on budget.

-• Operating ranges for your SPI and CPI are those natural high-low swings within parameters you establish at the beginning of your project.
+• Operating Ranges (SPI and CPI): These represent the natural high-low swings within parameters you establish at the beginning of your project.
 They’re what is deemed acceptable to you based on the particulars of your project.
-For example, you may have a smaller range for projects or tasks that are completed in controlled environments because fewer outdoor factors can impact it; whereas those performed in more harsh, uncontrollable conditions would have a wider operating range to account for the impact of, say, severe weather.
+For instance, a smaller range may apply to work performed in controlled environments where fewer external factors can interfere, while projects in more variable or harsh conditions may require wider ranges to account for impacts such as severe weather.

 In essence, your data gives you actionable insights.
 What you gain from these insights into your project metrics is certainty — regardless of whether the numbers are reassuring or cause for concern.
 Granted, very little is ever truly 100% certain in construction.
 But EVM could be as close as you get to a crystal ball.
-With the level of accuracy EVM affords in the degree and direction of your project’s performance, it allows you to better plan as circumstances evolve.
+With the level of accuracy EVM affords in tracking and forecasting project performance, it allows you to better plan as circumstances evolve.
+Modern EVM software automates this process, providing real-time dashboards that make complex data accessible to every project stakeholder.

 Much of construction project success relies on timely decisions.
 But how do you know you’re making the best, most informed decisions?
-By relying on data.
+By relying on real-time EVM data.

 Despite these capabilities that earned value management metrics deliver, these are areas that historically have been missed opportunities in the industry.
 But that’s changing.
-Owners and contractors alike consider investing in data analytics technology to be critical to the success of projects in the near future.
+Owners and contractors alike now consider investing in EVM systems and data analytics technology to be critical to the success of capital projects in the future.

-Of course, the data and calculations used to make earned value management the value-add tool it is depends on robust technology like InEight Connected Analytics to process it all for you and deliver the timely insights via easy-to-digest reports and dashboards you can use every day.
-Request a demo to see how investing in an EVM system can make you more competitive and your projects more successful.
+Of course, the data and calculations used to make earned value management such a powerful value-add tool for capital construction depend on robust technology to process it all for you and deliver the timely insights via intuitive dashboards and reports.

 Article By: InEight